rrd108/vue-mess-detector/docs/contribute.md

 7. **Add the new rule to the analizer**

+   - Add your new `ruleName` entry to function call to `src/rules/rules.ts`
    - Add your new `checkRuleName` function call to `src/rulesCheck.ts`
    - Add your new `reportRuleName` function call to `src/rulesReport.ts`